Updated: Jul 31, 2021

 Pre-breeding courtship behaviour and movements

-Two adult male Hawfinch were tagged (8th April & 23rd April) and tracked, both ranged widely across the New Forest.
+Two adult male Hawfinch were tagged (08 April and 23 April) and tracked, both ranged widely across the New Forest.
 One particular individual ranged between Bratley Inclosure, Knightwood Inclosure and Wilverley Inclosure, roosting and displaying courtship behaviour in numerous locations.
-This has changed how we interpret this early season behaviour with individuals ranging far more widely than previously thought.
+This has changed how we interpret this early season behaviour, with individuals ranging far more widely than previously thought.
 This will change how we assess the number of breeding pairs in any given area, helping us to more accurately estimate the size and distribution of the New Forest population.

 Foraging behaviour of breeding male Hawfinch